 Let’s add some helper functions to manage language lists and validation.
 These helper functions serve several important purposes:

-Let's define one of the most important tools our server will provide - the translation tool.
-For brevity, we'll only show one implementation, but the complete code includes additional tools like get-source-languages
+Let’s define one of the most important tools our server will provide - the translation tool.
+For brevity, we’ll only show one implementation, but the complete code includes additional tools like For the complete implementation of all tools, including

 , get-target-languages